Microblading Healing Process: Day by Day

 The beginning is the hardest to overcome, especially because you have to be extra careful not to damage your freshly microbladed brows and the skin.

 If you are lucky, some of the stages of microblading healing won’t be too unbearable, but be prepared for the worst – some of them might be pretty irritating and agonizing.

 Image source: Instagram @hannahdoesmybrows

 Your eyebrows are swollen and there is redness around them.
 The area is tender to the touch.
 The strokes look too dark and thick and you might feel that this was a bad idea.

 The area around your brows is very sensitive and prone to infections, so you have to be careful.

 What to do?

 The color will change into the desired one.
 Brows will become almost 50% lighter once the microblading healing process ends.

 Follow the microblading aftercare instructions religiously.
-Don’t wash your face, don’t apply any makeup, don’t sleep on your face, avoid extensive sweating, swimming pools, saunas, and sunlight exposure.
+Don’t get your brows wet, don’t apply any makeup, don’t sleep on your face, avoid extensive sweating, swimming pools, saunas, and sunlight exposure.